A Little Effort Goes a Long Way

 Major mistake number two, wrestling with your grandkids inevitably ends up in injury.
 It was just a simple dive off the coach, how bad could it wind up?
 Hint, when wrestling in the living room, remove the coffee table.
 At least the time spent rocking and cuddling used up some of the 36 hours we were facing.
 Of course TV time got renegotiated and extended again.
 “Remember Jackson, mom and dad don’t need to know how LONG you watched TV, just that we watched a couple shows, short shows, really short shows.”
 At this rate of teaching him to spin the truth, I may have prepared him for a political career (see Being a Citizen: What Happened to Truth in Advertising).

-Major misunderstanding number three, their notion of bedtime and sleeping arrangements and our wishful thinking of that would go down didn’t seem to quite align.
+Major misunderstanding number three, their notion of bedtime and sleeping arrangements and our wishful thinking of how that would go down didn’t seem to quite align.
 Actually, they bore no resemblance at all.
 Yes, Jackson was content to sleep in his designated bed, but not without the perfect combination and illumination levels of the lights, plural.
 After several trips out to the living room with a request for a tweak to the systems, we got him to sleep at an appropriate time, plus or minus and hour or two, okay, just the plus.
-Meanwhile, Adela, our youngest and closest relative to story of the Three Bears, tried three different beds and bedrooms before settling on the one she was most likely to possible stay in for the whole night….our bed!
+Meanwhile, Adela, our youngest and closest relative to the story of the Three Bears, tried three different beds and bedrooms before settling on the one she was most likely to possible stay in for the whole night….our bed!
 Fortunately, that left open two other bedrooms, that upon finding my side of our marital bed occupied by our very own Goldilocks, I could spend the night in instead.

 Being a grandparent takes skill.
 It takes a combination of patience, wisdom and love.
 And I won’t pretend that we haven’t closed the front door after they have gone without at least once or twice taking that deep relaxing breath as we picked up the toys and pillows and reclaimed our space.
 Being a grandparent requires all the wisdom you have to answer the many questions; the difficult ones, the deep thinking ones, and sometimes the awkward ones, like “How does the baby get in there?”
 Don’t forget the ingenuity required to think up the activities that will keep them busy.
 I have produced a wealth of scavenger hunts in that category.
-And finally, hone those negotiation skills required to handle yourself in the countless off the books wheeling and dealing you will be led into, example, McDonalds for breakfast!
+And finally, hone those negotiation skills required to handle yourself in the countless, off the books, wheeling and dealing you will be led into, example, McDonalds for breakfast!
 Here’s a tip, if all else fails, use my wife’s strategy, cards with $5 bills in them.
-A sure rise the to the top of the popularity poll guaranteed.
+A sure rise to the top of the popularity poll is guaranteed.
 Being a grandparent really isn’t piece of cake, though it might involve cake….. and ice cream….. with sprinkles…. lots of sprinkles.

-Those of you know me, know that I tend to exaggerate.
-This story may just have some of that.
+Those of you who know me, know that I tend to exaggerate.
+This story may just have included some of that.
 Our grandkids truly are the delight of our lives and we have gone through versions of the story I laid out above and have not only survived them all, but have cherished the moments, the stories, and the memories.

 For Jackson and Adela, the pride of my life and welcome to spend the weekend anytime.